hectorzin/botaffiumeiro/README.md

    - The **bot name** can be anything.
    - The **username** must be unique and should end with "bot" (e.g., `YourBotName_bot`).
 4. After the bot is created, BotFather will provide a **Bot Token**.
 Save this token for later use.
+5. If you want the bot deletes other user messages (see delete_messages parameter), you must add the bot as a group administrator

 ### 2. Enable Bot Privacy (Disable Group Privacy)